 To identify the grade of a hamstring strain, it would be advisable to visit a Chartered Physiotherapist, such as within our Next Level Physiotherapy clinic in Cork city centre.
 A full Physiotherapy assessment will establish the severity of the injury and advise you on how to treat your hamstring injury.

 The following is an approximate recovery time frame, depending on what grade the Physiotherapist determines the hamstring injury is.
-It is important to note that each case is different and factors such as age and previous injury can influence the speed of the recovery process.
+It is also important to note that each case is different.
+Factors such as age and previous injury can influence the speed of the recovery process.

 - A Grade 1 injury would take approximately 2-4 weeks